Creating a Naming Convention for Azure

 - Ensure that monitoring, security monitoring, and security reviews are less likely to identify non-compliance and issues or will require more effort.
 This will result in you having to do less work with remediation/mitigation and can spend more time experimenting with cool new tech instead.

-- Assign server names based on fantasy books, science fiction, Marvel heroes, planets, countries, etc. Never replace a server with a new one.
-At least not before the operating system isn’t supported by Microsoft any longer.
+- Assign server names based on fantasy books, science fiction, Marvel heroes, planets, countries, etc. Never replacing a server with a new one means you can work less, and also that your expertise will be required for all upgrades since they would otherwise cause the application to crash.
+At least until the operating system isn’t supported by Microsoft any longer.

 - To avoid having to change a server name, you should always do in place upgrades on the same server, in the production environment, and troubleshoot until it works again after the upgrade.
 Use backups as the primary failsafe, but don’t verify if the backup can be used to restore the server as that takes too much time.